P1 Motorsport

-P1 Motorsport is a British racing team based in Norfolk, England.
-They currently compete in the World Series by Renault.
-For 2013 the team was purchased by Strakka Racing owner-driver Nick Leventis and was renamed P1 by Strakka Racing.
+P1 Motorsport was a British racing team based in Norfolk, England.
+They formerly compete in the World Series by Renault.
+In 2013, the team was purchased by Strakka Racing owner-driver Nick Leventis and was renamed to P1 by Strakka Racing.

 British Formula 3

-The team were founded in 1990 by British former Brabham and Lotus F1 engineer Roly Vincini under the name P1 Motorsport and Engineering.
+The team was founded in 1990 by British former Brabham and Lotus F1 engineer Roly Vincini under the name P1 Motorsport and Engineering.
 In 1992, they entered the British Formula 3 Championship with a three-car team, running under the P1 Racing banner.
 In their debut season, they finished fifth in the Drivers' championship.
 The following season they raced under the name P1 Engineering before leaving the series at the end of the year.

 After an absence of ten years, the team returned to the series in 2003 as P1 Racing, running a single car for Canadian driver Billy Asaro, who finished the year in fifteenth place.
 In 2004, the team changed its name again to P1 Motorsport, running Northern Irish driver Adam Carroll and Venezuelan Ernesto Viso.
 Carroll scored five victories during the year to finish as runner-up to Nelson Piquet Jr. with Viso taking a single win at Knockhill before leaving the team mid-season to join the Formula 3000 series.
 He was replaced by Malaysian driver Fairuz Fauzy.

-2005 saw the team running Brazilian Danilo Dirani in the Championship class and Mexican Salvador Durán in the National class (for older chassis).
+In 2005, the team ran Brazilian Danilo Dirani in the Championship class and Mexican Salvador Durán in the National class (for older chassis).
 Dirani won the first two races of the season at Donington Park and took a further three podiums to finish sixth overall, while Durán took nine class wins to comfortably win the National class title.
 The team withdrew from the championship at the end of the year.